-The Cummings School of Veterinary Medicine at Tufts University is seeking up to three highly motivated veterinary anatomic pathologists to join a rebuilding group of academic diagnosticians.
-Successful applicants will be one who is a successful educator, has the ability and desire to mentor residents and DVM students in the art of the necropsy, has strong diagnostic skills, the ability to interpret samples from a variety of species, and can work closely with and support the clinicians in our hospitals and clinics.
-We are hoping to recruit a range of experienced and early career anatomic pathologists.
+The Cummings School of Veterinary Medicine at Tufts University is seeking two highly motivated veterinary anatomic pathologists to join our group of academic diagnosticians.
+We seek applicants who will be successful educators, with the ability and desire to mentor residents and DVM students in the art of necropsy.
+The successful applicants will exhibit strong diagnostic skills, be able to interpret samples from a variety of species and will enjoy working closely with clinicians.
+Appointment will be at the rank of Clinical Assistant or Clinical Associate Professor, depending on level of experience.

-The pathology service manages a robust caseload consisting of primarily dogs, cats, lesser numbers of horses, alpacas, and small ruminants, as well as a variety of exotic species from our Zoo Med service, our Wildlife Clinic, and occasional animals from surrounding zoos and animal parks.
-The section processes approximately 2,300 biopsies per year and 550 necropsies per year.
-With cases coming from both primary and tertiary care facilities, we see a rich diversity of cases, both common and unique, providing ample teaching resources and the basis for a wide variety of research projects.
+The pathology service manages a robust caseload consisting primarily of dogs and cats, with smaller numbers of horses, alpacas, small ruminants, exotics, and wildlife.
+The service processes approximately 2,300 biopsies and 550 necropsies per year.
+Our hospitals see a rich diversity of cases, providing ample teaching resources and forming the basis for a wide variety of collaborative research projects.

-The successful applicant would be part of a group of four anatomic pathologists with diagnostic responsibilities.
-All pathology faculty members are expected to contribute to diagnostic activities and to engage in teaching didactic courses, laboratories, and rotations.
-Diagnostic activity will be distributed amongst the anatomic pathologists and is expected to require up to a 60% commitment.
+The successful applicants would be part of a group of four anatomic pathologist with diagnostic responsibilities.
+All pathology faculty members contribute to diagnostic activities and engage in teaching didactic courses, laboratories, and clinical rotations.
+Diagnostic activity will be distributed amongst the anatomic pathologists and is expected to require up to a 60% time commitment.

-Candidates should submit a curriculum vitae, a letter describing their qualifications, research interests, teaching experience, research interests, and interest in the position.
+Candidates should submit a curriculum vitae and a cover letter describing their qualifications, diagnostic experience, teaching experience, research interests, and interest in the advertised position.
 The names, addresses, phone numbers, and e-mail addresses of three references should be provided.
+Please address your strengths/experiences in diversity and inclusion as it relates to teaching, research and/or service in your cover letter.
 Application materials should be submitted electronically through Interfolio (https://apply.interfolio.com/82280).
-Application review will begin on January 30th, 2021, and continue until the positions are filled.
-The position start date is negotiable.
+Application review will begin February 25th, 2021 and continue until the positions are filled.
 Positions can be available immediately.
-Preferred start dates are prior to August 1, 2021.
-Please direct any questions to the department chair, Dr. Joyce Knoll, at email@example.com.
+Preferred start dates are prior to August 1, 2021, but start date is negotiable.
+Please direct any questions to department chair, Dr. Joyce Knoll, at email@example.com.

 Tufts University is an Equal Opportunity/ Affirmative Action Employer.
-We are committed to increasing the diversity of our faculty and staff and fostering their success when hired.
-Members of underrepresented groups are welcome and strongly encouraged to apply.
+We are committed to increasing the diversity of our faculty and staff.
 If you are an applicant with a disability who is unable to use our online tools to search and apply for jobs, please contact us by calling Johny Laine in the Office of Equal Opportunity (OEO) at 617.627.3298 or at Johny.Laine@tufts.edu.
 Applicants can learn more about requesting reasonable accommodations at http://oeo.tufts.edu.